 - Specialist ground courses.
 These tend to be expensive, typically costing between £500 – £1,000 per week.
 They’re not mandatory, but some pilots find it more efficient to learn directly from a professional as opposed to intensive self-study.
 A renowned course from an experienced instructor doesn’t come cheap!

 - Additional flight equipment.
-Headsets, kneeboards and flight bags aren’t mandatory because you can borrow (or go without some of it).
+Aviation headsets, kneeboards and flight bags aren’t mandatory because you can borrow (or go without some of it).
 But consider them as a potential cost of £300+.
 You might for example decide at a later date that purchasing or upgrading your headset will be beneficial to your flight learning or performance.

 For all of this we recommend setting aside between £350 – £2,000.